IPA Bargaining

 A National Wages & Working Committee receives the input from all these sources, defines key themes and goals, and defines priorities to create a final list of proposals to present to the producers.

-In past IPA negotiations, our bargaining team consisted of five members—three from Toronto, one from Montreal, and one representative from the other branches (not including UBCP, as they have their own agreement).
-This structure didn’t always represent the needs of the entire country, with one person meant to speak for six other jurisdictions (i.e. ACTRA branches).
+Previously, there were three members from Toronto, one from Montreal and one from another ACTRA branch (excluding UBCP/ACTRA, which negotiates its own agreement).
+This structure didn’t always represent the needs of the entire country, with one person speaking on behalf of six other jurisdictions.

-In addition to the 11 bargaining team members, there are also 11 alternates.
-This ensures if someone becomes unavailable, we have fully informed alternate ready to step in, which wasn’t the case in the past.
+In addition to the 11 members of the IPA bargaining team, we also have 11 alternates (ACTRA branch representation mirrors the main bargaining team structure).
+This ensures if someone becomes unavailable, we have fully informed alternates ready to step in.
 All 22 members have been part of the conversation from the start, allowing for seamless transitions.

-We negotiate the collective agreement with two main entities and a third party that plays a key role behind the scenes.
+The IPA is negotiated between two main entities as well as a third party that plays a key role behind the scenes.

-The second is the AQPM (Association québécoise de la production médiatique), based in Quebec, which represents French-language producers who also produce in English.
-While that might seem a bit strange, they also represent producers who create content in French, but those contracts are negotiated separately with UDA (Union des Artistes), also based in Quebec.
+The two main entities are the CMPA (Canadian Media Producers Association), which represents English-language producers across Canada, and the AQPM (Association québécoise de la production médiatique), based in Quebec, which represents French-language producers who also produce in English.
+AQPM also represents producers who create content in French, but those collective agreements are negotiated separately with UDA (Union des Artistes).

-The third party, although not a signatory, represents the largest financial interests—the AMPTP (Alliance of Motion Picture and Television Producers).
-They represent major American studios like Netflix, Disney, Paramount (which might soon become Paramount Skydance), CBS and others.
-These studios produce content in Canada and are members of the CMPA because they have established Canadian branches.
+Although not a signatory to the IPA, the third party – the AMPTP (Alliance of Motion Picture and Television Producers) – represents the American studios who have the largest financial interest in the IPA.
+These studios – including Netflix, Disney, Paramount, CBS, etc. – produce content in Canada and are members of the CMPA because they have established Canadian branches.
 Even though these branches often operate under different names, they are arms of the American producers and have voting rights through the CMPA.
-This is why the AMPTP is involved—to represent their interests.
-You might be familiar with the AMPTP because they are the same group SAG-AFTRA went on strike against last year.
-It’s going to be interesting when they come to the table, as they already know a lot of what we’ll be talking about.
+The AMPTP also happens to be the group SAG-AFTRA went on strike against in 2023.

 While bargaining continues, the terms and conditions of the current IPA continue to apply.